Professor of Medicine and Immunology

-Over a 30-year career shaped by a commitment to "thinking outside the box," Department of Medicine Chair, David Schwartz, M.D. garnered a reputation as a pioneer in the burgeoning field of genetics and epigenetics, having published more than 200 papers exploring the interface between genes and environment.
-As DOM Chair, he aims to help build a pipeline of physician-scientists and a framework for increased collaboration between clinicians and researchers that will place the department at the leading edge of a major paradigm shift - from one-size-fits-all medicine to "true personalized medicine".
+Over a 30-year career shaped by a commitment to "thinking outside the box," Department of Medicine Chair David Schwartz, MD, garnered a reputation as a pioneer in the burgeoning field of genetics and epigenetics, having published more than 300 papers exploring the interface between genes and environment.
+As DOM Chair, he aims to help build a pipeline of physician-scientists and a framework for increased collaboration between clinicians and researchers that will place the department at the leading edge of a major paradigm shift - from one-size-fits-all medicine to "true personalized medicine."

-"I believe that medicine is at one of those inflection points, where we have the opportunity to take a great leap forward," he says.
+"I believe that medicine is at an inflection point, where we have the opportunity to take a great leap forward," he says.
 "But that can only be done at large medical centers with an intimate interaction between the clinical sciences and basic sciences, and the willingness to take risks.
 CU is uniquely poised to be able to do that."

-Schwartz was born in 1953 in a working class Jewish neighborhood in Long Island, NY.
+Schwartz was born in 1953 and grew up near New York City, in the middle of Long Island, NY.
 After attending University of Rochester, he headed to University of California, San Diego to earn his MD, then on to Boston City Hospital, Harvard School of Public Health, and University of Washington for further study.
-During a stint as director of the National Institute of Environmental Health Sciences (NIEHS) from 2005 to 2008, he spearheaded the creation of the Epigenomics Roadmap Initiative, a five-year $500 million research effort to better understand basic mechanisms of development, and how environmental factors like diet and toxins can turn off or on genes which influence health and disease.
+While serving as director of the National Institute of Environmental Health Sciences (NIEHS) from 2005 to 2008, he spearheaded the creation of the Epigenomics Roadmap Initiative, a five-year $750M research effort to better understand basic mechanisms of development, and how environmental factors like diet and toxins can alter gene expression and influence health and disease.
 He also helped establish the Genes Environment and Health Initiative to develop genomic tools and instruments for better measuring exposures.

 Schwartz's research in pulmonary medicine and immunology has helped fuel that shift.